What Makes a Great Company Culture? Interview with Kadri Mäe

 With rapid growth, it’s always difficult to find new talents in masses.
 This is a challenge we share with a lot of tech enterprises because the competition is tougher than ever.

-I’m not sure if we’ve been lucky or just really good at picking our comrades, but we’ve dealt with fast growth really well, and today our team is bigger than ever – and we’re still having fun!
+I’m not sure if we’ve been lucky or just perfect at picking our comrades, but we’ve dealt with fast growth really well, and today our team is bigger than ever – and we’re still having fun!

 What would your employees say are the top three reasons they love working at Scoro?